codacy/codacy-coverage-reporter/docs/adding-coverage-to-your-repository.md

 # Adding coverage to your repository

-Code coverage is a metric used to describe the degree to which the source code of a program is tested.
-A program with high code coverage has been more thoroughly tested and has a lower chance of containing software bugs than a program with low code coverage.

 Before setting up Codacy to display code coverage metrics for your repository you must have tests and use tools to generate coverage reports for the languages in your repositories.
 If you need help on getting started see [how to generate coverage reports](generating-coverage-reports.md).

 Codacy supports the following coverage report formats: